Sphereon-Opensource/isomorphic-argon2/README.md

 [![CI](https://github.com/Sphereon-Opensource/isomorphic-argon2/actions/workflows/main.yaml/badge.svg)](https://github.com/Sphereon-Opensource/isomorphic-argon2/actions/workflows/main.yaml) [![NPM Version](https://img.shields.io/npm/v/@sphereon/isomorphic-argon2.svg)](https://npm.im/@sphereon/isomorphic-argon2)

-# Isomorphic Argon2 Hash generator
+# Isomorphic Argon2 hash generator

-Argon2 is a password-hashing function, the winner of the [Password Hashing Competition](https://www.password-hashing.net/).
+Argon2 is a password-hashing function, which was the winner of the [Password Hashing Competition](https://www.password-hashing.net/).

-This is an isomorphic library which can be run in thw browser, NodeJS and React-Native.
+This is an isomorphic library which can be run in the browser, NodeJS and React-Native.

 For browser and NodeJS it is using the [argon2-browser](https://github.com/antelle/argon2-browser) package and for React-Native it is using the [@sphereon/react-native-argon2](https://github.com/Sphereon-Opensource/react-native-argon2)